shabtronic/VESC-BBSHD-PAS-Throttle-Cruise/README.md

 - PasThrottleCruise.lisp - calculate the pedal RPM and pedal Count.

 - PasThrottleCruise.qml -  The main app which reads the pedal count and exectues a really simple PAS system.

+- Then on your android phone when the Vesc app connects - a "App UI" tab will appear with the UI for this system

+- Nothing will happen or work if your android Vesc app isn't running and connected to your Vesc controller.

 It's a "Virtual Throttle", you pedal forwards to increase the cruise speed or pedal backwards to decrease the speed.